Parkinson’s Network North Celebrated its 33rdAnnual Parkinson’s Summer Forum on June 7, 2018

 How do we get such high caliber speakers?
 “Simple,” says Meach, “just ask.
 This Forum is well-known around the country and has a record of success, continuity and quality.”

 Meach credited the Parkinson’s Network North’s own exhibit which every year earns high praise as attractive, well stocked with good materials and staffed by knowledgeable individuals.
 The 2018 exhibit will again be designed and manned by long-time PNN Board member Hettie Molvang, a retired NMC Professor of Clinical Nursing and, says Meach, “a fearless advocate for funding for Parkinson’s research and the health care needs of Parkinsonians and their care partners”.

 The Summer Forum is presented by PNN’s Education Committee and is a masterpiece of planning.
 Since last September, when the 2018 Forum’s “Today’s Help; Tomorrow’s Hope” theme was chosen, Committee members have lined up guest speaker Dr. Peter LeWitt, panelists (4), sponsors (12), exhibitors (27) and the venue (Hagerty Center).
 Committee member Chris Esper explained that “all the exhibitors are businesses and providers relating to services, research and products specific to persons with neurological conditions.”
 The Resource Fair, i.e. the exhibits, will be open 8.15-9.15am on Forum day and will remain open for the day.
 As to what she most likes about the Forum, Esper, a former school principal, spoke of the high quality of the speakers and educational opportunities.
 Best of all, she said, is seeing people share their experiences and strategies for coping with the challenges of life with Parkinson’s.

 That’s it!
 Friendships.
 Shared experiences.
 New information conveyed.
 A good lunch.
 A great day.
-Register Now.

 Share on Twitter Share on Facebook Back to News